antifold

 Positional Encodings

-Sinusoidal bands encode position at multiple scales.
+Sinusoidal bands encode position at multiple scales, letting the network distinguish word order without any learned parameters.

 Layer Norm & Residuals